How to Choose Your Splint

 This is a specially designed splint for very short-waisted clients and children.
 This splint fits clients who measure 6 inches or less between their hip and lower rib area.

-It is available in these two sizes:
+It is available in these three sizes:

 XS (20″ – 28”)